cbitter78/What-I-am-Learning/listen/tony_robbins/unleash_the_power_within.md

 > Whoever you spend time with you will become

 > When you control the meaning of things you control the quality of your life

+> A strategy is organizing your resources in a way to produce a consistent result every time

 > Questions to shape our entire thinking process